 - An abstract, not to exceed 150 words, describing the purpose, goals, and objectives of the project.

 - A proposal, no more than four double-spaced pages in length, describing the research project, key questions to be addressed, methodologies, and significance.
 The proposal should describe what is to be accomplished during the fellowship year, the status of the applicant’s research on the topic, and the significance of the work.

 - A short bibliography, not to exceed one single-spaced page, of references cited in the proposal.

 - A curriculum vitae, not to exceed four single-spaced pages.

 - Three letters of recommendation, not to exceed two pages in length each.
 Letters must be requested and submitted through the online application process and uploaded by November 1.
 Applicants are responsible for ensuring that references send their letters on time.
-For Anne Ray applicants, one letter should be from a student; see below for detail.
 Additional reference checks may be conducted for finalists.

 Additional Requirements for Specific Fellowships: